 While these offerings are not possible for all companies, there are still ways to offer ways to increase work-life balance, like flexible lunch times or the ability to leave early if an employee needs to pick up their child from daycare or attend night classes.

-5. Encourage rewards and recognition.
+5. Encourage rewards and recognition in the workplace.

 Meaningful rewards and recognition is one of the most cost-effective ways to reduce employee turnover, increase productivity, and encourage happiness at work.